 Because the blood is moving more slowly, it may stick to the sides of the veins, and clots can form.

-St. Louis Heart and Vascular offers multiple venous occlusion procedures including EVLT (endovenous laser therapy), Clarivein, Varithena, or Venaseal.
+Our vascular disease specialists at St. Louis Heart and Vascular offer multiple venous occlusion procedures including EVLT (endovenous laser therapy), Clarivein, Varithena, or Venaseal.
 Each of these procedures close the veins in the legs which are not working correctly which then allows the blood flow to divert to other leg veins which are performing more appropriately.
 This treatment decreases leg swelling and pain associated with the swelling.
 Benefits of venous occlusion procedures include:

 - No scarring